Your spouse or unmarried children under 21 may accompany you while you pursue a program of study, research, or teaching in the United States.

 - Your letter of invitation of your dependent

-When your dependents arrive in Pullman, have them check in with WSU International Programs Global Services and provide a copy of each dependent’s immigration documents.
+When your dependents arrive in Pullman, have them check in with WSU International Programs International Student and Scholar Services and provide a copy of each dependent’s immigration documents.

 Rights and restrictions while in the United States